Unidata/netcdf-java/docs/src/site/pages/netcdfJava/developer/CdmUtilityPrograms.md

 * [CFPointWriter](#cfpointwriter): copies a CDM point feature dataset to CF/NetCDF format
 * [GribCdmIndex](#gribcdmindex): write GRIB Collection Indexes
 * [FeatureScan](#featurescan): scans a directory to find CDM datasets and determines their FeatureTypes
-* [NetcdfDataset](#netcdfdataset): copies a NetcdfFile object, or parts of one, to a netcdf-3 or netcdf-4 disk file
 * [ToolsUI](#toolsui): Netcdf Tools user interface

 ## ncdump